By: Team AY1920S1-CS2103T-W12-4 Since: Sep 2019 Licence: MIT

 Implementation

-The transactions in IchiFund are represented using the Transaction
+The transactions in IchiFund are represented using the Transaction class.
+While users are able to edit transactions,

-class are immutable in the internal structure.
+objects of the Transaction class are immutable in the internal structure.
 The following class diagram summarizes

-the details of the Transaction
+the details of the Transaction class:

 We differentiate income items from expenditure items using the TransactionType field, which accepts